-However you do it, November/December is the perfect time to promote your Employee Assistance Program (EAP), virtual visits with mental health providers, counseling services, and any other relevant employee mental health solutions and work life support you provide.
+However you do it, November/December is the perfect time to promote your Employee Assistance Program (EAP), virtual visits with mental health providers, counseling services, and any other relevant employee mental health solutions and work-life support you provide.

 2. Embrace workplace and employee diversity

 Our workforces are becoming increasingly diverse and multicultural.
 And that’s a very good thing!
-Workplace diversity and inclusion often results in higher employee engagement, better innovation and problem-solving, reduced employee turnover, and much more.
+Workplace diversity and inclusion often result in higher employee engagement, better innovation and problem-solving, reduced employee turnover, and much more.